Vic Oberhansley Photos

 LST-1024 earned two battle stars for World War II service.

-(Read some history of LST, Landing Ship Tank, 1024, includes photos)
+(Read more history of LST, Landing Ship Tank, 1024, includes photos)

-While attending the University of Utah, Vic became a fan of their band program, tapping into his previous experience of being part of the band during the early 1940s while attending the "Branch Agricultural College" in Cedar City, Utah.
-The Branch Agricultural College was a branch school of the Utah State Agriculture College, and today is the Southern Utah University.
-Because of his interest in the UofU's band program, Vic became aquainted Ralph Gochnour, a local railfan and modeler, and a band instructor at a local high school, as well as being involved with the UofU's band program as an alumni of the university.
+While attending the University of Utah in 1946 to 1953, Vic became a fan of their band program, tapping into his previous experience of being part of the band while in high school and during the early 1940s while attending the "Branch Agricultural College" in Cedar City, Utah.
+His interest in the University's band program continued throughout his life.

-Vic never married or had no children.
+Vic never married and had no children.
 Vic's father passed away in 1945, while living in Cedar City.
 His mother stayed in Cedar City until 1951, then moved to Murray, a suburb of Salt Lake City, to live with Vic, her only living child.
 They shared Vic's home in Murray until her death in 1984.
+Vic passed away three years later.

 ###